openharmony/docs/en/application-dev/application-models/file-processing-apps-startup.md

-# Using startAbility to Start a File Application
+# Starting a File Application

 ## When to Use

-You can call **startAbility** to enable the system to search for an application that can handle the intent of opening a file from installed applications.
+You can call [startAbility](../reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext.md#uiabilitycontextstartability) to enable the system to search for an application that can handle the intent of opening a file from installed applications.
 For example, after downloading a PDF file from a browser, you can call this API to start a file application to open the PDF file.
-You must set the file URI and type and other fields in the request so that the system can identify the file to open.
+You must set the file URI (specified by [uri](#key-api-parameters)) and type (specified by [type](#key-api-parameters)) and other fields in the request so that the system can identify the file to open.
 Then the system directly starts an application to open the file or displays a dialog box for users to select an application to open the file.

 **Figure 1** Example of opening a file